simplizam/jekyll-react-flux-boilerplate/README.md

 ## Getting started

 To install, simply download the repository (or git clone) and run `npm install` (you will also need gulp [installed globally][gulp]).
+You will also need to run `bundle install` to install the jekyll ruby stuff.
 Once that's done its thing, run `gulp` to start the development watch task; this will start the development server, and watch all assets for changes.
 You can open the site in your browser at `http://localhost:8899`.
 Once you're ready to push your changes to the server, run `gulp build` to compile all the site assets into `/_site`.

 ### The directories